Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 The size of artwork on a wall is so important and is so often done wrong.
 On a large wall, please, please don’t leave small pictures hanging out there on their own!
 You know when it doesn’t look right, as much as you wanted to hang that special piece there.

-Larger prints or a gallery of smaller prints acting as one large piece of artwork are more attractive.
+Larger prints or a gallery wall of smaller prints acting as one large piece of artwork are more attractive.
 And fill the wall space correctly.

 The larger the artwork or gallery the more impact.
 Just have it relate to the furniture below it, typically about 2/3 of the width of what it’s hanging above.